Uberspace/lab/source/guide_postgresql.rst

  [isabell@stardust ~]$

-The temporary password file is not more necessary:
+The temporary password file is no longer necessary:

 ::